-Revolution is a safe and simple monthly topical medication used to protect your pet from heartworms, fleas, and ear mites.
-It also protects dogs from ticks and sarcoptic mange and cats from roundworms and hookworms.
+Revolution for dogs is a safe and simple, FDA-Approved, monthly topical medication used to protect your pet from heartworms, fleas, and ear mites.
+It also protects dogs from ticks and sarcoptic mange.
 Revolution requires a prescription from your veterinarian.
 (Example: 3 Pack=3 doses which lasts 3 months.)

 The recommended minimum dose is 2.7 mg selamectin per pound (6 mg/kg) of body weight.

 |For dogs over 130 lbs use the appropriate combination of tubes|

 Revolution is flammable – Keep away from heat, sparks, open flames or other sources of ignition.
 Store below 30°C (86°F).
 After application, empty tubes can be placed in your normal household refuse for disposal.

 Like all medicines, Revolution has some side effects.
 The most common is hair loss at the site of application with or without inflammation (redness, flaking) in cats.
 Other side effects reported in cats and dogs include vomiting, diarrhea with or without blood, anorexia (decreased appetite), lethargy (sluggishness), salivation, rapid breathing, pruritus (itching), urticaria (welts, hives), erythema (skin redness), ataxia (incoordination), fever and rare instances of death.
 There have also been rare reports of seizures in dogs.

 If you have additional questions about possible side effects, talk to your veterinarian

 Revolution is a prescription medication applied topically once a month.
 Do not use Revolution on puppies under 6 weeks of age or kittens under 8 weeks of age.
 According to the product literature, Revolution is safe for use on pregnant or lactating dogs and cats.